 What if My Friend Doesn’t Want to Talk

-It can be frightening and frustrating for you when you friend doesn’t want to talk about her depression.
-The post, “What to do when someone doesn’t want help” provides insights to how to handle this situation.
+It can be frightening and frustrating for you when your friend doesn’t want to talk about her depression.
+The post, “What to do when someone doesn’t want help” provides insights into how to handle this situation.

 It is very important that you don’t let your frustration or fears interfere with how to help your friend.
 Be sure that you do not try to force the issue, put pressure on him, or avoid him.
 The best things for you to do are continue to be supportive and be responsive when your friend does reach out.
 In addition, there are several things you can do for yourself during this time including the following: